KnapsackPro/docs.knapsackpro.com/_posts/2021-03-25-how-to-load-ruby-gems-from-cache-on-github-actions.md

 {% endhighlight %}

 * You need to specify a directory path that will be cached.
 It's `vendor/bundle` in our case.
-* You also generate a unique cache key based on the OS version and `Gemfile.lock` file.
-Thanks to that when you install a new gem and `Gemfile.lock` changes then a new cache key will be generated.
+* You also generate a unique cache `key` based on the OS version and `Gemfile.lock` file.
+Thanks to that when you change the operating system version or you install a new gem and `Gemfile.lock` changes then a new `key` value will be generated.
-* Then you need to configure the bundler to install all your Ruby gems to the directory `vendor/bundle`.
+* You need to configure the bundler to install all your Ruby gems to the directory `vendor/bundle`.
 * You can use bundler options:
   * `--jobs 4` - install gems using parallel workers.
 This allows faster gems installation.
   * `--retry 3` - makes 3 attempts to connect to Rubygems if there is a network issue (for instance temporary downtime of Rubygems.org)